Reporting Obligations (FINRA Rule 4530)

 Does a firm still report an internal-investigation finding after the rep leaves?

-Rule 4530(a)(1)(F) treats an internal conclusion of violation as a reportable event regardless of whether the rep is still with the firm when the investigation concludes.
+The internal-investigation provision of the firm event-reporting rule treats an internal conclusion of violation as a reportable event regardless of whether the rep is still with the firm when the investigation concludes.

 • The reporting obligation exists even if the rep has already departed the firm by that point.
 The conduct happened during the association, so the obligation follows the association.